rustedpy/result/README.md

 Windows.

 1. Setup and activate a virtual environment.
-See [Python docs][pydocs-venv] for more information about Virtual environment and setup.
+See [Python docs][pydocs-venv] for more information about virtual environments and setup.
 2. With the Run `make install`
 3. Switch to a new git branch and make your changes
 4. Test your changes: `make test` and `make lint`